Select The Correct Statement Regarding Tissue Repair

 Role of Growth Factors

-Growth factors are signaling molecules that play a pivotal role in regulating cell proliferation, differentiation, and migration during tissue repair.
+Growth factors are signaling molecules that play a critical role in regulating cell proliferation, differentiation, and migration during tissue repair.
 These factors bind to specific receptors on target cells, triggering intracellular signaling cascades that promote tissue regeneration.

 • Epidermal Growth Factor (EGF): Stimulates the proliferation and migration of keratinocytes and fibroblasts, promoting wound closure.